fongc123/notes/Image Processing/Image Restoration.md

 ![[image-restore-contraharmonic-1.png|600]]

-Alternatively, the image below shows the result if the $Q$ values for each filter were negated (i.e., not their intended use).
+Alternatively, the image below shows the result if the $Q$ values were swapped with each other (i.e., not their intended use).

 ![[image-restore-contraharmonic-2.png|600]]